 Booting to Recovery:

-Booting your device to a custom recovery like TWRP or the stock recovery is also possible just by this single line of code: adb reboot recovery.
+Booting your device to a custom recovery like TWRP or stock recovery is also possible with this single line of code: adb reboot recovery.

 Checking ADB and Fastboot connection:

-To ensure your device has been successfully booted to ADB or Fastboot modes, you could easily execute a single line of code, granted you have installed the Android SDK and Platform Tools on your PC—type in adb devices to check for ADB connection or fastboot devices for Fastboot connection verification.
+You could easily execute a single line of code to ensure your device has successfully booted to ADB or Fastboot modes, granted you have installed the Android SDK and Platform Tools on your PC—type in adb devices to check for an ADB connection or fastboot devices to verify a Fastboot connection.

 Unlock Bootloader:

-As already mentioned, the fastboot oem unlock command opens the gate to many customizations.
+As mentioned, the fastboot oem unlock command opens the gate to many customizations.

 Flashing ZIP Files: